zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

-This tab enables selection of an accelerator package for LAMMPS to use and is equivalent to using the `-suffix` and `-package` flags on the command line.
+This tab enables selection of an accelerator package for LAMMPS to use and is equivalent to using the `-suffix` and `-package` flags on the command-line.
 Only settings supported by the LAMMPS library and local hardware are available.
 The `Number of threads` field allows setting the maximum number of threads for the accelerator packages that use threads.